lynnfaraday/aresmush.com/_root/install-ares/basic-config.md

 * **Website** - URL for your game (optional).
 * **Category** - Pick which category best describes your MUSH for the Ares games directory.

-> You can change this information later by editing the text files in the `aresmush/game/config` directory, or by running the `bin/configure` sript.
+> You can change this information later using the game's Web Portal, or by editing the text files in the `aresmush/game/config` directory.